numpy/numpy/doc/source/reference/c-api/array.rst

     conversion occurs.
 Otherwise, out will contain a borrowed reference to :c:data:`Py_NotImplemented` and no error condition is set.

-.. c:function:: PyArray_HasArrayInterfaceType(op, type, context, out)
+.. c:function:: PyArray_HasArrayInterfaceType(op, dtype, context, out)

     If ``op`` implements any part of the array interface, then ``out`` will contain a new reference to the newly created ndarray using the interface or ``out`` will contain ``NULL`` if an error during conversion occurs.
 Otherwise, out will contain a borrowed reference to Py_NotImplemented and no error condition is set.
-    This version allows setting of the type and context in the part of the array interface that looks for the :obj:`~numpy.class.__array__` attribute.
+    This version allows setting of the dtype in the part of the array interface that looks for the :obj:`~numpy.class.__array__` attribute. `context` is unused.

 .. c:function:: PyArray_IsZeroDim(op)